Revised: November 2023

 A: After the audition weekend, we rehearse one weekend per month starting in January.
-In May we rehearse every weekend except Mother’s Day.
-The first week of June is All-Days.
-We move in to Spring Training the second week of June.
-We depart for tour in mid-to-late June.
-Basically, you’ll be with Pacific Crest everyday from the first weekend of June through the second weekend of August.
+We begin rehearsing every day starting in early June, and the season ends the second Saturday of August.
+Basically, you’ll be with Pacific Crest every day from early June through the second weekend of August.
 This will be the most intense yet most rewarding performing experience of your life!

 Q: What if I can’t make a camp because of school performance?

-Q: What if my school year ends after All-Days start?
+Q: What if my school year ends after All-Days or Spring Training start?

 Please note that if your school year ends after the All-Days — and you must miss most or all of the early June rehearsals — you will be considered an Understudy.
 Understudies can earn their way into a performance spot later in the summer, but cannot be guaranteed a spot if missing that much rehearsal the first half of June.